 Taking a SEPTA train to the Girard station is the easiest option since parking is challenging in both Fishtown and Kensington.
 You can also drive or take an Uber to Laser Wolf.
 If you decide to drive, the neighborhood has free street parking.
 However, be sure to check the signs for potential parking restrictions.

-Hungry for More in Philadelphia?
+Hungry For More In Philadelphia?

 About the Authors

-Daryl & Mindi Hirsch
+Daryl and Mindi Hirsch

-Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website and YouTube.
-The married Food and Travel content creators live in Lisbon, Portugal.
+Saveur Magazine’s BEST TRAVEL BLOG award winners Daryl and Mindi Hirsch share their culinary travel experiences and recipes on the 2foodtrippers website.
+Since launching the site in 2012, they’ve traveled to over 40 countries in their quest to bring readers a unique taste of the world.

 Original Publication Date: April 18, 2023